All posts by happyholistichealth

 Kitchen Remedies

-Respiratory passages:
+Respiratory passages

 For sinuses and nasal congestion put some olive oil in your palm and sprinkle some black pepper into it.
 Breathe the aroma in.
-It makes you sneeze and that removes the allergens in your nose.
+It makes you sneeze which removes the allergens in your nose.

-Many people swear by Neti pots, although I haven’t tried them myself.
-You fill the Neti pot with a saline solution and use it to flush the allergens and irritation from your sinuses.
-Use a pre-made saline rinse or make one yourself by dissolving 1 teaspoon of Himalayan salt (or sea salt as a second choice) in 1 litre of boiled distilled water.
+Many people swear by Neti pots.
+Fill the Neti pot with a saline solution then pour the solution through your sinuses to flush the allergens and irritation from your sinuses.
+Use a pre-made saline rinse or make one yourself by dissolving 1 teaspoon of Himalayan salt, or sea salt as a second choice, in 1 litre of boiled distilled water.
 Allow it to cool completely and put it in the Neti pot.
 Pour it through one nostril and allow it to drain out the other.
 Make sure you rinse the irrigation device after you use it with boiled distilled water and leave it to ‘air-dry’.

-Herbal teas: Peppermint tea is a great decongestant which can unclog sinuses and improve breathing.
+Peppermint tea is a great decongestant which can unclog sinuses and improve breathing.
 It is anti-inflammatory and antibacterial.
 Chamomile tea is a natural anti-inflammatory and may reduce the duration of hay fever attacks.

-Eating food drenched in wasabi will clear out your sinuses in an instant, so head for the sushi bar if you need a quick clear when you are out and about.
+Eating food drenched in wasabi will clear out your sinuses in an instant.
+So head for the sushi bar if you need a quick clear when you are out and about.

 Showering as soon as you come back inside after being outdoors can be an easy way to get quick allergy relief.
 It can help remove allergens from your skin and hair and the steam will help to clear nasal cavities, although it will usually be only temporarily.